 You must sign up for all activities you want to join.
 Sign-up sheets are posted at least three days before an activity is scheduled.
-If an activity requires tickets, such as sporting events or movies, sign-up sheets will generally be posted a week in advance.
+If an activity requires tickets, such as sporting events or the party boat, sign-up sheets will generally be posted a week in advance.